Last Updated: March 26, 2026

 Phoenix Rasboras are peaceful, social fish that should always be kept in groups.
 A minimum of 8 is recommended, but a school of 15 to 20 or more is where you’ll really see their natural behavior come to life.
 In larger groups, they form loose shoals, with males occasionally displaying to each other in brief, harmless sparring matches that bring out their best colors.

 These are not bold fish.
-They tend to be timid, especially when first introduced to a new tank or when kept with larger, more active species.
+They are timid, especially when first introduced to a new tank or when kept with larger, more active species.
 In a well-planted aquarium with subdued lighting, they gradually become more confident and spend more time out in the open.
 If you notice your Phoenix Rasboras constantly hiding, it’s usually a sign that something about the environment is stressing them, whether it’s too much light, too few hiding spots, or overly boisterous tank mates.

 They’re primarily mid-water swimmers, occasionally venturing toward the surface or into lower areas of the tank to pick at microorganisms.
 Their movements are quick but graceful, and watching a large group drift through a densely planted tank is genuinely relaxing.